ChooChooShoe/lol-itemsets/README.md

 ```
 npm install
 ```
 It will also download Electron runtime, and install dependencies for second package.json file inside app folder.
-Some of the dependencies are pre-installed in the app/ directory.
+Some of the dependencies are pre-installed in the app folder.

 ### Starting the app
 ```